amalgama-digital/docs.wavesplatform/docs/en/waves-node/node-api/headers.md

 # Monetary Fields Format

-By default, monetary values are represented in API responses as numbers.
-These numbers can take up to 64 bit that can cause issues with programming languages that represent integers with fewer than 64 bit, such as JavaScript.
-To work around these issues, you can obtain monetary values as strings by specifying the following HTTP header in the request:
+Monetary values and some other numbers in API responses can take up to 64 bit.
+That can cause issues with programming languages that represent integers with fewer than 64 bit, such as JavaScript.
+To work around these issues, you can obtain such values as strings by specifying the following HTTP header in the request:

 ```
 Accept: application/json; large-significand-format=string